 - 𝐀𝐈𝐑 𝐑𝐎𝐀𝐒𝐓𝐄𝐃 - Hawaiian coffee is known as one of the best geographical locations to grow beans.
 Our beans are grown in the coffee capital of Kona, at a precise elevation of 2,200 feet.
 The Air Roasting process makes our coffee great for use in drip coffee machines, French Press coffee makers, automatic makers and cold brew machines.

 - 𝐄𝐗𝐓𝐑𝐀𝐎𝐑𝐃𝐈𝐍𝐀𝐑𝐘 𝐓𝐀𝐒𝐓𝐄 - Sweet and robust without being acidic or bitter, our medium dark roast premium coffee has a smooth caramel, creme brulee flavor and an intense caffeine focus; truly gourmet coffee at its finest.

-This gourmet coffee has a distinct rich flavor that comes from being grown at an exact elevation of 2,200 feet, which has proven to produce the best coffee beans.
+This gourmet coffee has a distinct rich flavor that comes from being grown at an exact elevation of 2,200 feet, producing the best coffee beans.

-- Increases productivity dramatically Brews beautifully in a French press
+- Increases productivity dramatically and Brews beautifully in a French press

 - Strong flavor with no acidic aftertaste The highest distinction is given for weight, size, and lack of flaws.

 Blue horse Kona coffee, dark roast, whole bean